-The district recognizes the harmful effects of discrimination, harassment, intimidation, and bullying on student learning and school attendance and desires to provide safe school environments that protect students from physical and emotional harm.
-The Superintendent will establish student safety as a high priority and will not tolerate discrimination, harassment, intimidation, and bullying of any student.
+The district recognizes the harmful effects of discrimination, harassment, intimidation, and bullying have on student learning, school attendance, wants and desires to provide a safe school environment that protect students from physical and emotional harm.
+The Superintendent will establish student safety as a high priority and will not tolerate the discrimination, harassment, intimidation, or bullying of any student.